 Agreement of terms

-We shall be grateful if the audit committee would consider and note this statement of understanding.
+We shall be grateful if the Audit and Standards Committee would consider and note this statement of understanding.
 If the contents are not in accordance with your understanding of our terms of appointment, please let us know.